wibus-wee/PhotosProcessor/README.md

-# PhotosProcessor
+# PhotosProcessor for macOS

 A multi-functional picture processor software for macOS.
+Written in Swift.

 ## Roadmap